tartley/belter/README.md

 * performance: render should store vao keyed on id(shape), not id(item), then multiple items could use same vao, either simultaneously or sequentially.
+* ctx.vertex_array index_element_size arg should sync with indices struct.pack
+  arg.
+Maybe get_vao should decide on element size, and pass it in?
+  Or they each call a 'element_size_int' and 'element_size_char'?
 * Read about interleaved rather than separate vert/color buffers?
 * screenshot
 * Produce a linux executable: